alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 The eager list map invokes the request once for every customer. `Maybe.Map` invokes it zero or one times.

-This is not necessarily wrong.
-It is simply important once invocation itself is observable.

-Wrapping an operation in `IO<T>` is also not the only way to express execution policy.
-Ordinary loops, decorators, schedulers, and .NET resilience pipelines can supply retries, timeouts, circuit breakers, rate limits, and related behavior. ([Microsoft Learn][3])
+Direct loops and ordinary .NET resilience tools are often the right approach in C#.
+Wrapping an operation in `IO<T>` is not the only way to express execution policy.
+Ordinary loops, decorators, schedulers, and resilience pipelines can supply retries, timeouts, circuit breakers, rate limits, and related behavior.

 The narrower benefit of `IO<T>` is that a deliberately deferred operation becomes a value.
 Code can return, combine, and rearrange that value without starting the operation immediately.